 A rule violation is an instance, or multiple instances, of a given accessibility rule as defined by axe-core.
 These violations all have a severity that represents their impact.
 You can review the details here, as well as the related information on tags, severity, and descriptions.

 The dashboard only populates data that's run in the cloud, local runs will not appear here.
-Similarly, accessibility check steps are only supported with the Unified Runner for Chrome.
-If you are on the legacy runner or running on browsers other than Chrome, your accessibility steps will not run nor populate this dashboard.
+Similarly, accessibility check steps are only supported with the Unified Runner (Chrome and Edge).
+If you are on the Legacy Runner, your accessibility steps will not run nor populate this dashboard.

 Mabl keeps track of the page and test that the violation occurred in.
 Thus, violations will be removed once that same test no longer identifies that violation on that page.
 You must run all tests that detect a specific rule violation before it is fully marked as resolved, but individual test runs will still mark instances of a single rule violation as resolved.